RichardPointon/node-red-contrib-growatt/README.md

 ## Installation of Node-RED nodes

 You can install the growatt node through the Node-RED library.
-Search for 'node-red-contrib-growatt'.
+Search for 'richardpointon/node-red-contrib-growatt'.

 ## Usage

-After creating a 'Growatt' node, create at least one config node for the credentials you use to login at your ShinePhone app or on https://server.growatt.com.
-The config node you can reuse on several 'Growatt' nodes.
+After creating a 'Growatt' node, create at least one config node for the credentials you use to login with your ShinePhone app or on https://server.growatt.com.
+The config node can bed reused on several 'Growatt' nodes.

-As soon as a message arrives at the input of the node, the API call will be performed.
-The API result will be send as a new message through the output.
+As soon as a message arrives at the input of the node, the Growatt API call will be performed.
+The API result will be sent as a new message via the output.

 ## Known issues

-This node does not support the parameters historyLastStartDate, historyLastEndDate and historyStart at the moment, which is already available on the underlaying library.
+This node does not support the parameters historyLastStartDate, historyLastEndDate and historyStart at the moment, which are available in the underlying library.

 ## Contact / Issues